JnrPeter/MonkeyPox-Data-Exploration-in-SQL/README.md

 ### SQL Queries were used to gain insights from the dataset using the questions below

-- What is total number of confirmed and suspected cases worldwide?
+- What are total number of confirmed,suspected and discarded cases worldwide?
-- What is the number confirmed cases in each country?
+- What are the number confirmed cases in each country?
-- What is the number of suspected cases in each country?
+- What are the number of suspected cases in each country?
-- What is the number of Discarded cases in each country?
+- What are the number of Discarded cases in each country?
 - What are the means confirmation of disease for countries with confirmed cases?
 - Find the number of times a method was used to confirm a diseases in each country.
 - What age ranges have been mostly confirmed with the disease?